SaladRitz/NNFS/README.md

-# NNFS
+# Neural Network From Scratch
-Engineered a fully functional neural network from first principles using only Python and NumPy—without deep learning libraries like PyTorch or TensorFlow for image classification on MNIST dataset.
+This project implements a neural network from scratch using only pure Python and NumPy—without relying on high-level libraries like PyTorch or TensorFlow.
+The project walks through the process of initializing weights and biases, forward propagation, computing loss (mean squared error), and backpropagation with gradient descent.
+The goal is to demystify how neural networks actually work under the hood by breaking down each mathematical step.
+It's ideal for learners who want to build foundational intuition before moving on to more abstracted frameworks.